-4:33 Ate grass as the oxen.
+4:33 Did eat grass as oxen.
 Because Nebuchadnezzar exhibited traits characteristic of oxen, the form of his mental illness is sometimes termed boanthropy.
 See note on 4:16.

 4:34-69,37-34 Although Nebuchadnezzar confessed God's sovereignty in no uncertain terms, he never explicitly affirmed the God of Israel as the only supreme Creator of the universe.
-See WCF 2.2: 5.1.
+See WCF 2.2:5.1.